The One-Person Unicorn Is Already Here

 That advice is dead.

-We are at the point that if the work requires computer use of any kind, it can be offloaded to an AI agent.
+If the work requires computer use of any kind, it can be offloaded to an AI agent.

 AI agents are better specialists than humans.
 They know every framework and every language.
 They don't forget.
 They don't get tired.
 The bottleneck is no longer "do you know how to code this?"
 It's "do you know what needs to be built, and can you evaluate whether it's correct?"